cperez941/CyberVision/motion_detection/README.md

 # Motion Detection
-This is python based motion detection and recording algorithm based on the Sum of Absolute Differences.
+This is python based motion detection and recording algorithm.

 # Requirements + Dependencies
 ### Hardware Requirements